sofiaRibis/remix/README.md

-# CSS Reset & Mixins
+# Remix: CSS Reset & Mixins

 CSS usefull resets and mixins that you can use in your CSS projects to save time.